whoisexcel/minidashboard/README.md

   - Sort the table by clicking on the column headers.
   - Filter the user list using a debounced search input.
 - **Pagination:**
-  - The table handles pagination internally.
+  - The table handles pagination internally on the client side.
 - **Routing & Navigation:**
   - The project uses React Router for navigation between the dashboard and a user details page.
 - **Styling:**
   - Styled using Tailwind CSS.

 > **Note:** JSONPlaceholder returns successful responses on POST, PUT/PATCH, and DELETE requests but does not persist changes.
 To simulate immediate UI updates, the project uses local state updates after mutations.

 ## Features